-With false insurance claims and mortgage fraud on the rise - despite an overall drop in fraud - first party fraud is not something which should be taken lightly.
+With false insurance claims and mortgage fraud on the rise - despite an overall drop in fraud - first-party fraud is not something that should be taken lightly.

 1) They're male

-Statistics have shown perpetrators of first party fraud to be overwhelmingly male - in the case of misuse of facility fraud, less than a quarter were female.
+Statistics have shown perpetrators of first-party fraud to be overwhelmingly male - in the case of misuse of facility fraud, less than a quarter was female.